 3. The intention to make wine into a democratic product.
 We believe that the baseline of Armenian wine is relatively high.
-With over 30 wineries, it is surprisingly easy to find a satisfying wine in Armenia, which is not something we can say about many other countries.
-As for fine wine, a few may stand a good chance to win at international competitions, but the range of Armenian fine wine still needs work.
+With over 30 wineries, it is surprisingly easy to find a pleasant wine in Armenia, which is not something we can say about many other countries.
+As for fine wine, a few may stand a good chance of winning at international competitions, but the range of Armenian fine wine still needs work.

-What’s impressive about the current selection of Armenian wines is that there’s a good mix of big producers who have the resources and scalability to make affordable wine, and there are the artisanal producers who are single-mindedly experimenting with native grapes and terroir.
+What’s impressive about the current selection of Armenian wines is that there’s a good mix of big producers who have the resources and scalability to make affordable wine, and there are also the artisanal producers who are single-mindedly experimenting with native grapes.
 Even among the bigger producers, there are the entry-level bottling and the premium bottling to suit different palates, expectations, and budgets.
 Armenia Wine Company, Karas, and Voskevaz are some of the biggest wineries in the country.
-All three offer high-level wine and also, serviceable wine that can cost as little as USD5 at cellar price.
+All three offer high-level wines and also serviceable wines that can cost as little as USD5 at cellar price.

-The caveat is that in terms of the quality of the entry-level wine, a few producers admit that much improvement is required to achieve a fail-proof quality-price ratio, and we agree.
-There needs to be a segment of well-made, affordable wines to attract the general public.
+The caveat is that, in terms of the quality of the entry-level wine, a few producers admit that much improvement is required to achieve a compelling quality-price ratio; and we agree: there needs to be a segment of well-made, affordable wines to attract the general public.
 Bear in mind that Armenia’s GDP per capita is USD3,500.
 As a reference point: in Croatia, a country with a GDP per capita of USD11,537, the premium wines are priced up to around €150/.75-litre bottle, while a decent bag-in-a-box can be found at under €3/liter.

-The challenge is that up until now, Armenia does not have the resources for the production of cheap wines (CIF: <$2 per bottle), which are in the greatest demand in Belarus, Kazakhstan, and Russia.
-However, the country is looking beyond the Eurasian Economic Union and good-quality Armenian wines can now be found in several European countries including Belgium, France, Italy, and Netherlands, and also lucrative wine markets, such as China and USA.
+The challenge is that up until now, Armenia does not have the resources to produce cheap wines (CIF: <$2 per bottle), which are in the greatest demand in Belarus, Kazakhstan, and Russia.
+However, the country is looking beyond the Eurasian Economic Union and good-quality Armenian wines can now be found in several European Union countries including Belgium, France, Italy, and the Netherlands, and also lucrative wine markets, such as China and USA.